froyocomb/vendor_stingray/README.md

 This repository contains vendor blobs for the Motorola Xoom (stingray).
-Wingray is not included.